Becoming A Landlord: Everything You Never Knew

 4. Find The Tenants

-A good idea might be to use the agency for advertisement purposes only.
+A good idea might be to use an agency for advertisement purposes only.
 This way, you can get out there into the market, without too many hidden costs.
 You could also advertise yourself, but this can be a little trickier.
+Another viable option to consider is partnering with a relevant letting agency.
+For example, Hybr can help with letting student housing if needed, so this is something to keep in mind too.

 The key is to make your property look the part.
-So, ensure it is good-looking and functioning inside and out, and you’ll be good to go.
+So, ensure it is good-looking and functioning inside and out, and you will be good to go.

 landlording